Trusts of Land and Appointment of Trustees Act 1996: Background

-Contents
+Provisions

 The act consists of three parts: Part I deals with the handling of trusts in land, Part II deals with the appointment of trustees, and Part III contains definitions, interpretation provisions and miscellany.

 Part I: Trusts of Land

 Notable requirements come from two parts of the legislation, sections 14 and 15, where the considerations for determining applications are dealt with.
 Secondly, the imposition of section 335a in the Insolvency Act 1986.